OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 Import the **assertNotNull** static method and write the test logic in the **testCreatePerson()** method.
 To do this, add the following

-Add the following after line 21 of the **PersonServiceIT.java** file:
+To do this, add the following line after the existing imports in the **PersonServiceIT.java** file:

 `import static org.junit.jupiter.api.Assertions.assertNotNull;`

 Add the test logic in the **PersonServiceIT.java** file in the **testCreatePerson** method: